BjarkeHautop/CausalStructures.jl/docs/src/index.md

 # CausalStructures.jl

-CausalStructures.jl is a causality-first graph package for Julia, built for performance and flexibility.
-Each graph class is its own type, validated on construction.
-It aims to serve both experts and novices in causal inference.
+CausalStructures.jl is a Julia package for causal graphs and causal inference.
+It provides graph representations for the structures used in causal inference, along with algorithms for graphical queries, causal identification, and transformations between graph classes.

 ## Supported Graph Classes